Money Matters

 Have your child set a goal like saving up for a souvenir on that trip to Walt Disney World or that necklace or video game he or she especially wants.
 Let them see their money grow by using a clear jar.
 Money from gifts and those extra chores should go in as well.

-After the goal is met, deposit the remaining money into a savings account at The Children’s ISA.
+After the goal is met, deposit the remaining money into a savings account.
+Head to an actual bank rather than online.

 Money talks

 — Middle School: Talk about finance, frequently.
 This shouldn’t be a taboo subject.
 Let your kids in on the family’s financial goals — like saving for college, retirement, vacations — and challenges, such as credit card debt or medical bills.
-It can be a family project to work together toward a goal and see progress, you may visit a site like http://www.debtconsolidation.com/medical-bills for some tips and ideas to settle credit card debt or medical bills!
+It can be a family project to work together toward a goal and see progress.

 For example, if the family agrees to save for a vacation, the parents might save to pay for the hotel and transportation; the kids save for special activities, like zip lining or souvenirs